hacs/documentation/source/docs/publish/start.md

 ### Versions

-If the repository uses GitHub releases, the tagname from the latest release is used to set the remote version. _Just publishing tags is not enough, you need to publish releases._
+If the repository uses GitHub releases, the tag name from the latest release is used to set the remote version. _Just publishing tags is not enough, you need to publish releases._

 If the repository does not use tags, the 7 first characters of the last commit will be used.